Princess Clémentine of Orléans: Death and legacy

 Although she saw Ferdinand recognized internationally as Prince of Bulgaria (albeit under the nominal suzerainty of the Ottoman Sultan), Clémentine died the year before the dream of seeing her son installed as an independent monarch was realized.

 Clémentine suffered from inflammation of the right lung in February 1898 and, while there were fears for her health, she was able to recover satisfactorily.

 In early February 1907, Clémentine was struck with a bout of influenza, which, considering her age, was feared to be terminal.
 Clémentine was reported to have recovered from this bout "so that all danger has passed" but remained weak.

 Clémentine died in Vienna on 16 February 1907, at the age of eighty-nine.
 Her influence on Ferdinand was so pronounced that people began to predict his downfall.
 She was buried in Coburg, with an inscription on her memorial, composed by Ferdinand after his installation as tsar in 1908, reading "King's daughter, no Queen herself, yet King's mother.".
-She was the last surviving child of Louis Phillipe.
+She was the last surviving child of Louis-Philippe.

+In 1911, she was described in the memoirs of Archduchess Louise of Austria, granddaughter of her cousin Leopold II: The Princess was short and fat, but withal not inelegant, and very much grande dame.
+She had piercing blue eyes, a prominent nose, and the brains and judgment of an exceptionally clever man.
+Unfortunately, Aunt Clémentine was extremely deaf and used a large ear-trumpet which we irreverently called "The Coffee Mill"; indeed, in our family she was known as "Aunt Coffee-Mill," and as she possessed an exceptionally mauvaise langue, my brothers declared that she groined the reputations of others to powder in her coffee Mill.